Glossary · Family & caregiver restrooms

 Standard infant changing tables do not serve older children or adults with disabilities, who may need a height-adjustable adult-sized changing bench.
 Adult changing tables are an emerging design standard: a growing number of jurisdictions encourage or require them in certain large new public buildings, though there is no single nationwide federal mandate as of 2026.
 Where present, they are usually located in a family or companion restroom.

-Design features that make a family restroom work
+What features make a family restroom usable?

 The signage matters less than the fixtures.
 A genuinely usable family restroom provides: